PetBali/liqd-glossary/README.rst

     Note that phases are most common on processes, but may also exist on smaller entities such as methods or even individual proposal.

+idea collection (German: Ideensammlung)
+    An idea collection is typically structured as a process for collecting ideas.

 About this document
 ===================